 This is one of the ‘safest’ ways to move to Australia.
 I say ‘safe’, because once you have entered Australia on your permanent residence visa, and you continue to meet any obligations of your visa for its duration, you are unlikely to be removed from the country (providing you remain a law-abiding citizen of course!).
 There are usually no restrictions on working conditions (there may be on some visa types though e.g. regional sponsored visas) and it is a far less stressful situation to be in if you plan on living in Australia permanently.

 The most common visa type that people apply for permanent residence are skilled migration visas.
 I won’t list the visa subclass numbers as they change them fairly frequently.
-If you want to apply for this type of visa, you need to have a skill which is on one of the current skilled occupation lists.
-There are 2 lists: the Skilled Occupation List (SOL) and the Consolidated Skilled Occupation List (CSOL).
-Have a look and see if your current occupation or previous experience is on either of these lists and if so, that’s a great starting point for you.
+If you want to apply for this type of visa, you need to have a skill which is on the current skilled occupation list.
+Have a look and see if your current occupation or previous experience is on the lists and if so, that’s a great starting point for you.

 You’ll still need to provide evidence that you have the skills to qualify for a skilled visa.
 Simply having the same job title as what’s on the list is not enough.
 A reputable migration agent will be able to tell you what evidence is likely to be sufficient for a positive skills assessment and visa application.